 Contact lenses are an alternative option to spectacles for providing clear vision.
-At our Adelaide and Woodville branches, an optometrist can advise you on whether contact lenses are right for you.
+At our Adelaide and Henley Beach branches, an optometrist can advise you on whether contact lenses are right for you.
 The following information will answer some of the questions you may have about contact lenses before your appointment.